Brütal Legend: Downloadable content

+Marketing

-MarketingBrütal Legend was announced in October 2007 through a feature article in Game Informer; gaming journalists had received a vinyl record from Activision that contained a backwards message alluding to the game's story.
+Brütal Legend was announced in October 2007 through a feature article in Game Informer; gaming journalists had received a vinyl record from Activision that contained a backwards message alluding to the game's story.
 The game's release in October 2009 was promoted as "Rocktober" in official literature about the game from Electronic Arts.
 At the 2009 Download Festival in Donington Park in England, Electronic Arts arranged for 440 fans of Brütal Legend to help to break the Guinness World Record for the largest number of air guitar players, all simultaneously playing to "Ace of Spades" by Motörhead.
 A series of short online videos featuring Black (and Schafer in two instances), entitled "Brutal Thoughts with Jack Black", have been used to promote the game since May 2009.
 At the 2009 Video Music Awards, Black appeared in cosplay as Eddie to promote the game.

 A promotional concert for the game was held at the 2009 Comic-Con International Convention in July 2009, and featured the metal artists Gwar, 3 Inches of Blood, Unholy Pink, and Keith Morris.
 It has also been announced that Brutal Legend was the official sponsor of the 2009 Mastodon/Dethklok tour.
-Schafer appeared on Late Night with Jimmy Fallon on October 2, 2009 to promote the game.
+Schafer appeared on Late Night with Jimmy Fallon on October 2, 2009, to promote the game.
 Black appeared on Jimmy Kimmel Live! on October 14, 2009, dressed as Eddie Riggs and staying in character during his interview.

-A demo version of the game was made available on the Xbox 360 Marketplace and PlayStation Network Store; it was available for a limited time on September 17, 2009 for North American users who had pre-ordered the product through GameStop.
+A demo version of the game was made available on the Xbox Marketplace and PlayStation Store; it was available for a limited time on September 17, 2009, for North American users who had pre-ordered the product through GameStop.
 The demo became available to all Xbox Live Gold users on September 24, 2009, and to Xbox Live Silver users and all PlayStation 3 users the following week.
 The demo is based on the game's beginning, showing Eddie's arrival and his encounters up until the first boss character fight.

+After Ozzy Osbourne's death on July 22, 2025, Double Fine made the PC and macOS versions of the game available to claim and download for free from itch.io for 666 minutes as a tribute towards Osbourne.